djeada/Linux-Notes/notes/disk_usage.md

 <h1>The du command</h1>

 The <code>du</code> command displays the disk usage of a file or directory.
-The <code>-h</code> option can be used to display a human-readable output.
+The <code>-h</code> option can be used to display output in a human-readable format.
 The <code>-s</code> option can be used to display the disk usage in bytes.

 ```bash
 du -sh .